 2013-14: MacWilliam skated in 57 of 76 regular season games for the AHL’s Toronto Marlies in his first pro season.
 He had 9 assists and was +3 with 96 penalty minutes.
 Toronto finished first in the North Division and reached the Western Conference finals — falling to Texas in a seven-game series.
 MacWilliam played in nine playoff games and was +2 with 1 assist and 8 penalty minutes.

 MacWilliam is a character person both on and off the ice and has found his niche as a rugged defensive defender.
 He is capable of delivering punishing hits and anticipates the play well.
 He is mobile for his style of game, but could still use polishing.
 MacWilliam moves the puck efficiently from the back-end but is limited offensively.

 MacWilliam attended training camp with the Maple Leafs before being assigned to the AHL's Toronto Marlies at the start of the 2014-15 season.
-Seeing steady ice time in a shutdown role for the Marlies, he has cut down on his penalty minutes while his plus/minus is much-improved from his first AHL season.
-Long-term MacWilliam does not play with the flash of some of the other Toronto defense prospects but he plays the type of solid, physical game that most winning teams covet.
-He could be an effective lower pairing defenseman at the NHL level one day.
+Seeing steady ice time in a shutdown role for the Marlies, he cut down on his penalty minutes while his plus/minus was much-improved from his first AHL season; earning an NHL call-up with the Leafs.
+Not re-signed by Toronto, he signed a one-year contract with Winnipeg as an unrestricted free agent.
+He began the 2015-16 season with the AHL's Manitoba Moose.